pabigot/bsp430/README.rst

 * Integrated support for watchdog and low power mode execution

-* A build infrastructure designed to simplify creating new applications, currently focused on the `MSPGCC`_ toolchain in a POSIX command-line environment supported by GNU Make
+* A build infrastructure designed to simplify creating new applications in a POSIX command-line environment supported by GNU Make, with GNU C (legacy `MSPGCC`_ and upstream msp430-elf) and TI compiler toolchain support

 Please see the `documentation`_, `issue tracker`_, and `homepage`_ on github.
 Get a copy using git::